Additional Seating and the One Person, One Fare Requirement for Domestic Travel : A Guide

 Note: While foreign carriers are not subject to the training requirements set out in Part 1 of the ATPDR, all carriers are encouraged to provide training for their personnel, to ensure that persons with disabilities receive services in a manner that respects their dignity and supports their human rights.

-For more for more information about training requirements in the ATPDR, please see the CTA's Personnel training for the assistance of travelers with disabilities: A guide.
+For more for more information about training requirements in the ATPDR, please see the CTA's Personnel training for the assistance of travellers with disabilities: A guide.

 Retain information and documents for future trips